 Factors regarding eating and nutrition include the following:

-People with Huntington's disease often have difficulty maintaining a healthy body weight.
+Difficulty maintaining a healthy body weight.
 Difficulty eating, higher caloric needs due to physical exertion or unknown metabolic problems may be the cause.
-To get adequate nutrition, more than three meals a day or the use of dietary supplements may be necessary.
+To get adequate nutrition, you may need to eat more than three meals a day or use dietary supplements.

-Difficulty with chewing, swallowing and fine motor skills can limit the amount of food you eat and increase the risk of choking.
+Difficulty with chewing, swallowing and fine motor skills.
+These problems can limit the amount of food you eat and increase the risk of choking.
 Problems may be minimized by removing distractions during a meal and selecting foods that are easier to eat.
 Utensils designed for people with limited fine motor skills and covered cups with straws or drinking spouts also can help.

 Eventually, a person with Huntington's disease will need assistance with eating and drinking.